johannes-manner/k8s-soa-example/README.md

 $ docker images
 ```

-Your output should look like the following:
+Your output should look like the following (your output may be differ, especially the version numbers of the tags):

 | REPOSITORY                              | TAG               | IMAGE ID     | CREATED        | SIZE   |
 |-----------------------------------------|-------------------|--------------|----------------|--------|